tactik8/schema_biz/schemas/BrandVisualIdentity.md

         "name"
       ]
     },
-    "DefinedTerm": {
+    "BrandTypeface": {
       "type": "object",
       "description": "Defines a specific term or concept, used here for typefaces.", "properties": {
         "@type": {
           "type": "string",
-          "description": "The type of object, which is 'DefinedTerm'."
+          "description": "The type of object, which is 'BrandTypeface'."
         },
         "name": {
           "type": "string",